 Without a dashboard guiding you, even the most useful dataset becomes cumbersome and unwieldy.
-Effective data analytics dashboard design is therefore absolutely vital for the interpretation of data that leads to better decision making.
+Effective data analytics dashboard UI design is therefore absolutely vital for the interpretation of data that leads to better decision making.

 Developing Intuitive Usability in Analytical Dashboards

 So what does a good dashboard design for analytics look like?